-Scott and his team were delighted to host Great Ormond Street Hospital's Young People's Forum at Hamiltons Gallery, where Scott was exhibiting his latest series of works 'Above the Clouds'.
+Scott and the studio team at Bramley Studio were delighted to host Great Ormond Street Hospital's Young People's Forum at Hamiltons Gallery, where Scott was exhibiting his latest series of works 'Above the Clouds'.

 As part of Scott's exhibition and to build on his support of Great Ormond Street Children's Charity, a group of children were invited to the gallery for a tour, followed by a hands-on workshop.
 The workshop activities were developed based on both the curation of photographs in the gallery and Scott's book Above The Clouds, published by Prestel (2017).